gund/ng-dynamic-component/README.md

 ### Attributes

-**Since v2.2.0** you can now declaratively set attributes, as you would inputs, via `ndcDynamicAttributes`:
+**Since v2.2.0** you can now declaratively set attributes, as you would inputs, via `ndcDynamicAttributes`.

+Import module `DynamicAttributesModule` and then in template:

 ```ts
 import { AttributesMap } from 'ng-dynamic-component';